Kylie Jenner Barely Covers Up In Revealing Brown Bikini: ‘Talk To Me Nice’

 “How many likes on tiktok in order for u to go to prom w me.
 Please,” another asked.

 Earlier today, The Inquisitr shared that the Kylie Cosmetics creator stunned in another hot piece of swimwear, that time while posing with her sister, Kendall Jenner.
-For the occasion, the smoking hot sisters both wore matching monkinis that showed plenty of skin as well as their beautiful figures.
-Like her most recent share, that one racked up over 4 million liked in addition to well over 19,000 comments.
+For the occasion, the smoking hot sisters both wore matching monokinis that showed off plenty of skin, as well as their beautiful figures.
+Like her most recent share, that one racked up over 4 million likes and also got well over 19,000 comments.